junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The alarm clock rings at six.

 Dean fumbles for the button and turns it off before opening his eyes.
-He still wants to sleep, but also he feels good; it seems to be a long time since he last had a quiet night of sleep without startling awake by something.
+He still wants to sleep, but also, oddly, he feels good; it seems to be a long time since he last had a quiet night of sleep without startling awake by something unsettling in the house.
 And he almost forgets why.

 He walks into the kitchen, yawning lazily, his brain still in the process of booting up.
 He walks straight into the milky white mist and emerges on the other side.
 The soaking coldness wakes him up immediately, like a bucket of icy water poured over his head.